uliana1one/KeyPass/docs/tutorial.md

 ## Server Setup (Required)

-The identity platform functionality requires the KeyPass server to be running:
+The identity platform functionality requires both the KeyPass server and backend proxy server to be running:

+### Main Server Setup

 ```bash
 # From the root KeyPass directory